karolkalinski/karolkalinski.github.io/_posts/2015-11-17-each-time-you-inject-a-factory-fairy-tail-dies.md

 ---
 layout: post
-title: Each time you inject a factory fairy tail dies
+title: Each time you inject a factory fairy tale dies
 ---

 We are accustomed to using design patterns to solve common problems.
 Factory is a very popular one.
 Are you sure, that your architecture is proper, when you inject a factory as a dependency to your component.
 I will try to prove, that it is not.